mavlink/mavlink-devguide/en/services/camera_def.md

 CAM_EXPMODE | Exposure Mode (Manual, Auto, Program Auto, Aperture Priority, etc.)
 CAM_ISO | ISO
 CAM_METERING | Metering Mode
+CAM_MODE | Camera Mode.
+Invariably, when switching modes, some of the camera parameters that are available for one mode is not available for the other.
+Video more may offer video recording resolutions while photo mode may offer image capture size, format, compression, etc. If you simply use the MAVLink command [MAV_CMD_SET_CAMERA_MODE](../messages/common.md#MAV_CMD_SET_CAMERA_MODE), you won't have a chance to let the GCS know that.
+If you camera does have different parameters and/or options for [CAMERA_MODE_IMAGE](../messages/common.md#CAMERA_MODE) or [CAMERA_MODE_VIDEO](../messages/common.md#CAMERA_MODE), you may want to use this parameter (along with the proper exclusion rules) instead.
+The CGS will look to see if this parameter is exposed.
+If it is, it will use it instead of [MAV_CMD_SET_CAMERA_MODE](../messages/common.md#MAV_CMD_SET_CAMERA_MODE).
+If the parameter is not exposed, [MAV_CMD_SET_CAMERA_MODE](../messages/common.md#MAV_CMD_SET_CAMERA_MODE) will be used instead.
+See an example of a definition of `CAM_MODE` below.
 CAM_SHUTTERSPD | Shutter speed
 CAM_VIDRES | Video Resolution (for video capture) CAM_WBMODE | White Balance Mode